 “Cool.
 You’ll get used to it by next week.
 It’s good to have someone to go with.
 Besides, strawberries are just till the end of the month.
 Then it’s raspberries.
 You don’t have to bend over so much, and it’s easier to make money.”

 Steve couldn’t tell Rei he’d be out for the rest of strawberry season with Tess.
 “Yeah, raspberries sound better,” he said.
 Then it occurred to him he had something even bigger to share, the school plans his parents had made for him.
-He recounted that part of last Saturday’s conversation.
+He recounted the previous Saturday’s conversation.

 “Is it for sure?”